 Determination of the levels of insoluble matter in a sample.
-Solid, or particulate contaminants such as soot can have a destructive effect on oil, especially when anti coagulant or dispersant packages fail.
+Solid, or particulate contaminants l soot can have a destructive effect on oil, especially when anti-coagulant or dispersant packages fail.

-The technique is used for the determination of insoluble matter (largely carbon) and utilises the transmission of light through a drop of oil absorbed on chromatographic paper.
+The technique is used for the determination of insoluble matter (largely carbon).
+Utilising the transmission of light through a drop of oil absorbed on chromatographic paper.

-The optical density of the absorbed oil is measured using a transmission densitometer – put simply, the higher the observed value, the darker the oil spot and therefore the more soot is present.
+The optical density of the absorbed oil is measured using a transmission densitometer.
+The higher the observed value, the darker the oil spot and therefore the more soot is present.

-The method is typically used as a trending tool for determining combustion-related soot in used crankcase oils – one-off results are of limited value.
+The method is used as a trending tool for determining combustion-related soot in used crankcase oils.

 Back to Testing Methods